Troy Reddick

-Troy Stanley Reddick (born December 12, 1983) is a former American football offensive lineman and personal trainer with John Charles' Air One Football Academy.
+Troy Stanley Reddick (born December 12, 1983) is an American former football offensive lineman and personal trainer with John Charles' Air One Football Academy.
 He chose to sign with the Chicago Bears over the Cleveland Browns as an undrafted free agent in 2005.
 He played college football at Auburn University where he was an integral part of the undefeated 2004 season that culminated in a Sugar Bowl victory.

-Reddick has also been a member of the New York Giants, San Jose SaberCats, Dallas Desperados, and the Arizona Rattlers.
-Having had the opportunity to hone his craft in the most physically dominant division of football, the SEC West, his experiences are invaluable to young lineman he trains.
-As the son of a former college QB and being a lifelong offensive lineman he contends, that his key to success is helping those around him accomplish their goals.
+Reddick was also a member of the New York Giants, San Jose SaberCats, Dallas Desperados, Arizona Rattlers, and Alabama Vipers.

-High school career
+Early life

 Troy is a 2002 graduate of Westover Comprehensive High School (Georgia).
 He was a three-sport athlete and two-way starter on the football team for which he earned the following accolades: 2× 1st Team Georgia Region 1-AAA, The Atlanta Journal-Constitution [Georgia] State Super 11, The Atlanta Journal-Constitution [Georgia] Top 50, The Atlanta Journal-Constitution Super Southern 100, Super Prep Magazine All-Dixie Team, Super Prep Magazine Georgia Top 15, rated as one of the top 30 offensive tackles in the nation by Rivals100.com, and Prep Star All-Southeast Region selection.